bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 Weapons, and connections from characters to them.
 Note that, while the name field was randomized, the numeric and boolean fields were left as defaults.

-Your main goal is to use the Django shell and/or dbshell to answer:
+Your main goal is to write Python code that uses the Django ORM to answer:

 - How many total Characters are there?
 - How many of each specific subclass?